helium/HIP/0001-longfi-and-lorawan.md

 NwkSkey and AppSkey (LoRaWAN Specification 4.3.3).

-The DevAddr is used by LongFi to indicate the OUI and this is part of the Frame Header Structure (FHDR) of all messages after the successful Join; this enables hotspots to continue forwarding packets to the appropriate Router.
+The DevAddr is used by LongFi to indicate the OUI and this is part of the Frame Header Structure (FHDR) of all messages after the successful Join; this enables Hotspots to continue forwarding packets to the appropriate Router.

 The Router/NetworkServer derives the DeviceId by bruteforcing the MIC against its list of active